hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/09_devcontainer.md

 ## Dockerfile

-The dockerfile specifies the image (kind of the virtual machine, though not quiet) that is going to be used.
-I was doing deep learning, so I pulled the image of pytorch.
-The image ensures there is no compatibility issues between your hardware and software (essentially, you can run stuff on the GPUs without problem).
-Additionally, you download the terminal widget you like (like nano, vim, unzip and so on) and the packages that you want to have installed (for example scanpy, pandas and else).
-The content of my docker file looks like (please copy paste and adjust):
+The Dockerfile specifies the image (kind of like a virtual machine, though not quite) that is going to be used.
+Since I was working on deep learning, I pulled the PyTorch image.
+This image ensures there are no compatibility issues between your hardware and software (essentially, you can run tasks on the GPUs without problems).
+Additionally, you download the terminal widget you prefer (such as Nano, Vim, Unzip, and so on) and the packages you want to have installed (for example, Scanpy, Pandas, and others).
+The content of my Dockerfile looks like this (please copy and adjust as needed):

 ```python
 FROM pytorch/pytorch:1.13.1-cuda11.6-cudnn8-runtime